chopinrlz/powerpass/docs/dpapi-cmdlet-ref.md

 ### PARAMETER Expires
 Optional.
 Sets the Expiras property of the secret in your locker.
 Can be set from the pipeline by property name.
+### PARAMETER MaskPassword
+An optional switch that, when specified, will prompt you to enter a password rather than having to use the Password parameter.
 ### EXAMPLE 1: Saving a Secret with a UserName and Password
 Most secrets are combinations of usernames and passwords.
 In this example, we store a secret with a username and password we need to use later.